SciML/DiffEqDocs.jl/docs/src/analysis/bifurcation.md

 end vl vca i gl gca c v1 v2
 ```

+(Note that using PyDSTool requires use of the `@ode_def` macro).
 Next to build the ODE we need an initial condition and a starting timepoint.

 ```julia
 u0 = [0;0]